arshiyaazim/AlAqsaHRM/README.md

 ## Release Notes

-### Version 1.1.0 (May 2025)
+### Version 1.2.0 (May 2025)

-This production-ready release of the Al-Aqsa Field Attendance Tracker includes significant improvements to deployment stability and database initialization.
+This enhanced production-ready release of the Al-Aqsa Field Attendance Tracker includes critical fixes for deployment stability and authentication systems.
 Major updates include:

 #### Features
 - Complete web-based attendance tracking system with GPS location and photo verification